 Guinness Irish Soda Bread

-Take your St. Patrick’s Day up a notch with this stout-infused Guinness Irish soda bread.
-It’s like a double dose of Irish!
+Take your St. Patrick’s Day up a notch with this stout-infused Guinness Irish Soda Bread.
+No yeast necessary for this easy and delicious homemade bread!

 And thus I present to you: Irish soda bread.
 But not just any Irish soda bread… Guinness Irish soda bread, which must make this doubly Irish, right?

-Kitchen Chemistry: For this recipe, I swapped out the traditional buttermilk for beer.
 Sodium bicarbonate is alkaline (hence the slightly salty taste) and interacts with acid to release carbon dioxide, which thus expands the batter and helps it to rise without the addition of yeast.
-If you’re baking with baking soda, you need an acidic component (and if you don’t have something acidic, use baking powder — which is usually sodium bicarbonate with the acid, like cream of tartar, already added in!).
 We’re able to swap out the buttermilk for beer because both are acidic — buttermilk comes in with a pH around 4.5, while Guinness has a pH of 3.7 (citation).
-Chemistry: it’s everywhere!

 You probably also realize that buttermilk has a higher fat content than beer.
 The lower fat works just fine in this recipe, but the dough will be really wet.
-It’s very wet with the buttermilk as well (should you decide to go that route), but it’s really wet with the Guinness.
+It’s wet using regular buttermilk as well (should you decide to go that route), but it’s really wet with the Guinness.

 If you’re thinking “Julie, this recipe is terrible!
 It’s so soupy – there’s no way this will turn into bread!” you’re right on track.
 Form a soupy loaf-shaped mound, bake away, and perfect Guinness Irish soda bread will come out of your oven in an hour… promise!